Daily news, dev blogs, and stories from Game Developer straight to your inbox

-Microsoft's official GamerScoreBlog has confirmed that the company has begun a new policy of banning modified Xbox 360 consoles from Xbox Live, with many customers reporting an error message when trying to connect their modified machine to Xbox Live.
+Microsoft's has confirmed that the company has begun a new policy of banning modified Xbox 360 consoles from Xbox Live to stop hacking and cheating, with many customers reporting an error message when trying to connect their modified machine to Xbox Live.

 1 Min Read